Insurance Denials in Healthcare Practices

 of denials never re-worked

-It should go without saying that denied claims are one of the largest contributing factors to healthcare organizations not getting paid for their services.
+Denied claims are one of the largest contributing factors to healthcare organizations not getting paid for their services.
 If we can drill down to the most common denial reasons, we can start to address the problems at the source.

 Where are the problems?